 at how each gene can have an effect on whole networks of genes and whole systems.
 It has been used to test 53 known type 1 diabetes genes and showed only 11 genes could cause a change in proteins, while 25 controlled the expression of nearby genes and 17 controlled the expression of distant genes.
 This data could open up new pathways for treating type 1 diabetes.

 - Identifying how to produce pancreatic beta cells from precursor cells.
-The ultimate hope is being able to trial the breakthrough in humans with a view to provide new, more permanent treatments or a cure for type 1 diabetes.
+The ultimate hope is being able to trial the breakthrough in humans with a view to providing new, more permanent treatments or a cure for type 1 diabetes.

 - Finding that women with childhood-onset type 1 diabetes have a mortality rate before the age of 40 that is 11 times higher than the general population.
 Key risk factors for these women include poor long-term control of blood sugar levels, low socioeconomic status, and four or more episodes of dangerously low blood glucose levels during their childhood years.
 This information may help to turn around the situation by identifying those women who need closer care while still young.